 Poetry + Math + Science = A new way of looking at spring

-Math meets metaphor in this eye-opening exploration of spring.
-Each clever equation is a tiny, perfect poem that prompts readers to look at the ordinary and see the miraculous.
+Spring is a time of transformation and surprise.
+All you need to do is open your eyes and look at things in a fresh way.
+In this exploration of spring, math meets metaphor in tiny, clever equations.
+Each small poem will prompt you to look at the ordinary and see the miraculous.
 Can you look at an egg in a nest and see a jewelry box?
 How are sunlight and heat like an alarm clock?
 Solve the equations and read the lively sidebars that reveal the science behind the signs of spring.

 Author: Laura Purdie Salas

 Snowman-Cold=Puddle Activity Sheets